-Summarise Larry's actions taken so far, pointing out any potential areas of non-compliance.
-Offer guidance to Larry on the next steps and suggest sources he may find helpful for each phase.
-Ensure your letter maintains a professional tone while being grammatically correct.
+- Summarise Larry's actions taken so far, pointing out any potential areas of non-compliance - Offer guidance to Larry on the next steps and suggest sources he may find helpful for each phase

+Ensure your letter maintains a professional tone and is grammatically correct.

 Students must draft a professional letter that is grammatically correct.
-It must outline the debt collection activities taken so far and whether they are compliant and the steps to be taken going forward with sources for Larry to refer to.
+It must outline the debt collection activities taken so far, whether they are compliant, and the steps to take going forward with sources for Larry to refer to.
 A benchmark letter is provided below:

-Letter Template
+Task 2: Letter Template

+Ace Finance & Accounting

+PO Box 343

-Ace Finance & Accounting P0 Box 343 Melbourne Vic 3000 PH: 03 9999 9999 Email:business@acefinance.com.au
+Melbourne Vic 3000

+PH: 03 9999 9999

+Email:business@acefinance.com.au